Getting Started with Alpha Anywhere Tutorials

 Web applications and support files for mobile applications are deployed in Alpha Anywhere using a process called "Publishing".
 When an application is "published", all of the files required to run and view the application online are compiled and uploaded to the Alpha Anywhere Application Server.

-Publishing to a Remote Server running the Alpha Anywhere Application Server for IIS - The Alpha Anywhere Application Server for IIS offers many benefits over the stand-alone Application Server.
+Publishing to a Remote Server running the Alpha Anywhere Application Server for IIS - The Alpha Anywhere Application Server for IIS offers many benefits over the Classic Application Server.
 If you are using the Application Server for IIS, you must use an IIS Publish profile to deploy your application, which utilizes the Web Deploy service in IIS to publish your application.
 The IIS Getting Started Guide walks you through setting up and configuring IIS for deploying applications.

 Publishing to a Remote Server over HTTP/HTTPS - HTTP Publishing utilizes the Alpha Anywhere Application Server to upload the files for your application.
 Since publishing is done over the HTTP (or HTTPS) protocol, no additional ports or third-part applications are required.
 Simply configure your Alpha Anywhere Application Server to allow HTTP publish and upload you application.
 This step-by-step tutorial explains how to configure and publish an application to the Application Server using HTTP Publish.